bcgov/mines-digital-trust/openshift/README.md

 We only need to do these tasks one time.
 Once everything is registered and stood up, we do not want to change the encryptions and registrations.

 1. generate agent secrets
-1. register did with Org Book ledger
+1. register did with Org.
+Book ledger
 1. tag db and mines-permitting-agent image
 1. deploy mines-permitting-wallet and mines-permitting-agent
-1. connect mines-permitting-agent to org book agent via invitations
+1. connect mines-permitting-agent to org. book agent via invitations

-Note the label/alias for the invitation from Org Book.
-We will need to ensure our issuer uses for its `CR_CONNECTION_NAME` parameter.
+Note the label/alias for the invitation from Org.
+Book.
+We will need to ensure our issuer uses its `CR_CONNECTION_NAME` parameter.

-Another note: since we have not stood up the issuer, there will be an error in the logs after the invitation is received, this is our agent attempting to call into our (non-existent) issuer.
+Another note: since we have not stood up the issuer, there will be an error in the logs after the invitation is received; this is our agent attempting to call into our (non-existent) issuer.
 Ignore.

 #### Ongoing build and deployment (issuer)
 The issuer has the schemas for our verifiable credentials, so any updates to schemas will require builds and deploys.